 - For serving: diced fresh tomato fresh cilantro, diced avocado, diced red onion, as desired

-- Cook and shred chicken, following these easy steps*.
+- Cook and shred chicken, if necessary.*

 - To the skillet, add the shredded chicken, 1/2 teaspoon salt, chili powder, garlic powder, cumin, and black pepper.
 Stir to coat evenly, then remove the skillet from the heat and let cool.